rLegacy/notes/DragonHeist/character rolls.md

 - two short swords (ask if can replace w/ circle "battle axe")
 - a dungeoneer's pack or explorer's pack
 - a longbow, quiver and 20 arrows

-## ghostwise:
-- You can speak telepathically to any creature within 30 feet of you.
-The creature understands you only if the two of you share a language.
-You can speak telepathically in this way to one creature at a time.

-## medium armor master:
-- Wearing medium armor doesn't impose disadvantage on your Dexterity (Stealth) checks.
-- When you wear medium armor, you can add 3, rather than 2, to your AC if you have a Dexterity of 16 or higher.